hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 = 3.6.0 =
 * Added compatibility with BuddyPress 12.0.
 * Improved inline scripts to optimize page load time.
+* Fixed hCaptcha position in BuddyPress.
-* Fixed hCaptcha position in BuddyPress forms.
+* Fixed hCaptcha position in wpDiscuz.

 = 3.5.0 =
 * Tested with PHP 8.3.